 Biltmore has been a location for weddings and romantic getaways since the Vanderbilts married in 1898.
 Bringing these gowns to such a romantic place seems like a natural match.

 Displayed throughout Biltmore House, the award-winning costumes from span 300 years of wedding fashion from films set in the years 1645 to 1935.
 The exhibition features 19 classic films, including the iconic Jane Austen romances of “Sense and Sensibility,” “Emma,” and “Pride and Prejudice.”

 Elaborate floral arrangements will complement each film’s era and costume.
 Biltmore’s renowned floral design team is already making plans!

-The exhibition continues in Antler Hill Village with stories of Vanderbilt and Cecil Family weddings, along with the first-ever display of the wedding veil worn by Mary Lee Ryan Cecil and her cousin Jacqueline Lee Bouvier Kennedy.
+The exhibition will continue in the Legacy building in Antler Hill Village with stories of Vanderbilt and Cecil Family weddings, along with the first-ever display of the wedding veil worn by Mary Lee Ryan Cecil and her cousin Jacqueline Lee Bouvier Kennedy.
 Mrs. Cecil is married to William A.V.
 Cecil, grandson of George Vanderbilt.